 - Besides, make sure to clean any debris from the microphones or iPhone receiver.

 - To check out if there is an issue with the microphone and not your cellular connection or the app, launch Voice Memos and tap the record icon.
 Now, speak anything into the microphone.
 Then, tap the play icon to play the recording.
 If you hear the voice, it means your microphone is fine.
-In case, you can’t hear the voice, the cellular connection or the app you are using may be at fault.
+In case you can’t listen to the voice, the cellular connection, or the app you are using may be at fault.

 - If you face this issue while using any particular app, try updating it.
-(App Store → Updates tab).
 If that doesn’t work, delete the app and reinstall it.
-Moreover, ensure that it has the access to your device mic: Settings → Privacy → Microphone → turn on the switch next to the app.
+Moreover, ensure that the app has access to your device mic: Settings → Privacy → Microphone → turns on the switch next to the app.

 iPhone 7/7 Plus Microphone Not Working: Tips to Fix

 Hard reset your iPhone.
 If the issue due to some miscellaneous glitch, it might get the work done for you.
 To force restart your iPhone 7/7 Plus, press and hold the side button and volume down button at once until the Apple logo appears on the screen.